GLOSSARY @F-L-O-W

 reliability

-– the coherence (internal consistency) of a set of test
+– the coherence (internal consistency) of a set of test items, or the

 requisite organization